Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] Clicking annotate from video submission takes you to URLs like 'http://localhost:4200/all-videos-MDfiNImRptr9Rf8v9bR'
+- [x] Last and first should be displayed on individual dialog box
+- [x] Match and annotation ratings don't work
 - [x] Weird extra underline in mat-input for filter
 - [x] Annotated moves not displaying
 - [x] Router not navigating to /login upon logout in auth guard bug